cosmo-ray/Sukeban/quest_todo.md

 (angry ex/current boyfriend/girlfriend ?) (stalker ?) (peoples to who she own money ?)

+## Under Town
+Add under town, it's a mix of sewer with rats and shit, Catacombs with cults, scientifics bases. and old temples.

 ## other

 add a character, that is a super stalker, and can stalk for you.